waltzofpearls/otto/README.md

 Run `otto` from there, or copy it into your `PATH` (eg. `/usr/local/bin`).
 For config file, use `examples/simple.toml` or `examples/fancy.toml` as template.
 Read more about config [here](./examples/README.md#configure-it).

-### Known issues

-In alpine linux, firing slack and email alerts will trigger segmentation fault.
-This issue might be caused by calling slack-hook and lettre libs inside async runtime.
-It's possbile the segfault is related to musl libc.